continuedev/continue/docs/docs/index.md

 slug: /
 ---

+# Index

-This index page should automatically redirect to [/docs/introduction](../docs/docs/introduction.md)
+This index page should automatically redirect to [/docs](./docs/introduction.md)